 Rotating Bonus Categories

-Discover’s bonus ran this year from January to March which we easily maxed out.
+Discover’s bonus ran this year from January to March.

 Targeted Spending Bonuses

 Occasionally, banks will send out offers by mail or email for bonus points for spending in specific categories (often including grocery stores) for a limited time.
 For example, they might offer 5X points for grocery, gas station and ride-sharing spending up to $2,500 for the next three months.
 You usually have to enroll to take advantage, so be sure to check your mailboxes (real and virtual) for these offers.

 What if you don’t have any of these cards?

 If you don’t have any of the above cards, don’t give up.
 You should then use whatever card you earn the best reward for non-bonused spending.
 Maybe you have a Citi Double Cash card, Fidelity Rewards Visa or Capital One Venture card that earns 2% back on all purchases.
 By all means, that should be your card to use.